mohakvni/cse15l-lab-reports/lab-report-3-week-6.md

 * _Show running `git` commands to commit and push a change to Github while logged into your ieng6 account._

-    This is where I cloned the repo on my ieng6 account added a new file called `test.md`, committed the changes and pushed it to origin from my ieng6 account.
+    This is where I cloned the repo on my ieng6 account, added a new file called `test.md`, committed the changes, and pushed it to origin from my ieng6 account.

     ![image](./Lab-report-3-materials/part2/gitpush_ieng6.png)